 - Displays the appropriate values for the port or bank.

 - Off-Chip Termination

-- Displays the default terminations for each I/O standard, if
+- Displays the default terminations for each I/O standard, if one exists.

-defined off-chip termination style.
+off-chip termination style.
 For example,

 FP_VTT_50describes a far-end parallel 50 Ω termination to VTT termination style.